NFDI4Chem/nmrxiv-docs/docs/introduction/intro.md

 title: Overview
 ---

-**nmrXiv** (pronounced `nm-archive`) is a FAIR and Open, Consensus-Driven Nuclear Magnetic Resonance (NMR) Data Repository and Computational platform.
-It is currently being developed as a part of NFDI4Chem with the ultimate goal of accelerating broader coordination and data sharing among researchers by creating a platform for managing, sharing, and analysing raw and processed NMR spectral data.
+**[nmrXiv](https://nmrxiv.org)** (pronounced `nm-archive`) is a FAIR and Open, Consensus-Driven Nuclear Magnetic Resonance (NMR) Data Repository and Computational platform.
+It is currently being developed as a part of [NFDI4Chem](https://www.nfdi4chem.de/) initiative with the ultimate goal of accelerating broader coordination and data sharing among researchers by creating a platform for managing, sharing, and analysing raw and processed NMR spectral data.

 This documentation site comprises detailed walk-through explanations from basic to more complex functionalities for developers (Developer Guides), submitters (Submission Guides) and users (Search and API) of **nmrXiv**.
 This documentation-first approach allows developers and users to discuss proposed features and ensure that the implementations reflect the actual use cases.
 All the adopted core concepts, such as data schemas, file formats, tools & converters, ontologies, FAIR best practices, etc., are documented to ensure a clear scaffolding for developers to revisit previously developed parts and continue building upon them.